 What are nootropics?

 Nootropics are brain boosters that you can take as nutritional supplements.
-You can find them as single-ingredient supplements or stacks that combine two or more nootropics into one capsule. (or pill, or softgel, or liquid.
+You can find them as single-ingredient supplements, but the best nootropics are stacks that combine two or more nootropics into one capsule. (or pill, or softgel, or liquid.
 You get the idea.)

 Also called smart drugs (though they are technically not drugs), nootropics work by enhancing various brain functions to produce results that you can feel.

 - Nootropic benefits include sharper focus, improved memory, enhanced learning and many other pro-cognitive effects.

 Nootropics have also been suggested to work in ways you don't feel now, but may feel years from now.
 By supporting overall brain health, nootropic brain supplements can promote healthy longe-range memory, mental clarity and more.

 - Clinically shown to benefit the brain in some way;

 - Safe to use: Extremely low toxicity, very few side effects

 These days, pretty much any supplement linked to brain health is called a nootropic – regardless of whether it meets the true nootropic definition.

 Over 85 different nutrients may be classified as nootropics (see the full nootropic list here).
 However, the number that actually work to boost brain health and mental performance is far fewer.